john-hoddinott/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

+You can *fork* a repo to create your own version.

+You can create a *branch* within a repo to isolatr part ofot he content for editing without affecting thr master.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.